hartenthaler/hh_extended_family/docs/architecture.md

 The settings page contains a sortable family-part table.
 The ordering is persisted through module preferences and later used when the tab creates family parts.

+Family-part boxes are rendered in a responsive grid.
+The number of columns is derived from the maximum number of subgroups that need to be shown, instead of assuming a fixed three-column layout.

 The settings page also controls whether users see the clippings-cart button.
 When huhwt-cce is available, administrators can choose between huhwt-cce and the internal Extended Family action.